bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 Many of these would also make our older frameworks, like MidCOM and Midgard MVC a lot easier to maintain.
 And it would improve interoperability and code-sharing between us and the greater PHP world.

+The ideas of Decoupled Content Management seem to be reaching an audience here as well.
+So far everybody I've talked with has already known about Create.js.
+Tomorrow I'll be speaking about the big picture of decoupled CMS with PHPCR and Create, and Lukas will have a talk about the specific Symfony2 implementation of Symfony CMF.